Zerebel/blog-api/README.md

 ## 📚 Blog API

-This is a backend API for a blog application that allows users to create view update and delete posts.
+This is a backend API for a blog application that allows users to create, view, update, and delete posts.
 Users can authenticate and perform actions on their own posts.

 ## 📖 API Documentation